Co-Layout: LLM-driven Co-optimization for Interior Layout: Acknowledgments

 \section{Acknowledgments}

 We thank Dr. Ziqi Wang from The Hong Kong University of Science and Technology for his valuable guidance and advice on this work.
 We also thank the anonymous reviewers for their appreciation of our work.
+This work is supported by the National Natural Science Foundation of China (No. 62025207).